Sweet potato: Dispersal history

 Before the arrival of Europeans to the Americas, sweet potato was grown in Polynesia, generally spread by vine cuttings rather than by seeds.
 Sweet potato has been radiocarbon-dated in the Cook Islands to 1210–1400 CE.
 A common hypothesis is that a vine cutting was brought to central Polynesia by Polynesians who had traveled to South America and back, and spread from there across Polynesia to Easter Island, Hawaii and New Zealand.
-Genetic similarities have been found between Polynesian peoples and indigenous Americans including the Zenú, a people inhabiting the Pacific coast of present-day Colombia, indicating that Polynesians could have visited South America and taken sweet potatoes prior to European contact.
+Genetic similarities have been found between Polynesian peoples and indigenous Americans, including the Zenú, a people inhabiting the Pacific coast of present-day Colombia, indicating that Polynesians may have visited South America and taken sweet potatoes prior to European contact.
 Dutch linguists and specialists in Amerindian languages Willem Adelaar and Pieter Muysken have suggested that the word for sweet potato is shared by Polynesian languages and languages of South America: Proto-Polynesian *kumala (compare Rapa Nui kumara, Hawaiian ʻuala, Māori kūmara) may be connected with Quechua and Aymara k'umar ~ k'umara.
-Adelaar and Muysken assert that the similarity in the word for sweet potato is proof of either incidental contact or sporadic contact between the Central Andes and Polynesia.
+Adelaar and Muysken assert that the similarity in the word for sweet potato is near proof of either incidental or sporadic contact between the Central Andes and Polynesia.

-Some researchers, citing divergence time estimates, suggest that sweet potatoes might have been present in Polynesia thousands of years before humans arrived there.
+Some researchers, citing divergence time estimates, suggest that sweet potatoes may have been present in Polynesia thousands of years before humans arrived there.
 However, the present scholarly consensus favours the pre-Columbian contact model.

 The sweet potato arrived in Europe with the Columbian exchange.
 It is recorded, for example, in Elinor Fettiplace's Receipt Book, compiled in England in 1604.

-Sweet potatoes were first introduced to the Philippines during the Spanish colonial period (1521–1898) via the Manila galleons, along with other New World crops.
-It was introduced to the Fujian of China in about 1594 from Luzon, in response to a major crop failure.
-The growing of sweet potatoes was encouraged by the Governor Chin Hsüeh-tseng (Jin Xuezeng).
+Sweet potatoes were introduced to the Philippines during the Spanish colonial period (1521–1898) via the Manila galleons, along with other New World crops.
+The plant was introduced to Fujian in about 1594 from Luzon, in response to a major crop failure.
+Its cultivation was encouraged by the Governor Chin Hsüeh-tseng (Jin Xuezeng).

 Sweet potatoes were also introduced to the Ryukyu Kingdom, present-day Okinawa, Japan, in the early 1600s by the Portuguese.
 Sweet potatoes became a staple in Japan because they were important in preventing famine when rice harvests were poor.
 Aoki Konyō helped popularize the cultivation of the sweet potato in Japan, and the Tokugawa bakufu sponsored, published, and disseminated a vernacular Japanese translation of his research monograph on sweet potatoes to encourage their growth more broadly.
 Sweet potatoes were planted in Shōgun Tokugawa Yoshimune's private garden.
-It was first introduced to Korea in 1764.
+The crop was introduced to Korea in 1764.
 Kang P'il-ri and Yi Kwang-ryŏ embarked on a project to grow sweet potatoes in Seoul in 1766, using the knowledge of Japanese cultivators they learned in Tongnae starting in 1764.
 The project succeeded for a year but ultimately failed in winter 1767 after Kang's unexpected death.